SM Spirituality Media

 The thin biographical record

 What can be reconstructed of Bodhidharma's life is little.
-The earliest mention is in Yang Xuanzhi's Record of the Buddhist Monasteries of Luoyang (547 CE), which describes a Persian (or possibly Central Asian) monk visiting the city around 520.
-Tanlin's preface to the Two Entrances and Four Practices — a short text plausibly close to Bodhidharma's actual teaching — names him as a south Indian Brahmin who travelled to China by sea.
-Daoxuan's Continued Biographies of Eminent Monks (645 CE) adds that he taught a small number of disciples and met with hostility from the established Chinese Buddhist schools of the day, who found his emphasis on direct meditative recognition over scriptural study disquieting.
-The much more elaborate biography found in later Chan literature — the audience with Emperor Wu of Liang, the crossing of the Yangtze on a single reed, the cave at Shaolin — accreted between the eighth and twelfth centuries, retrospectively building a founding figure proportionate to the lineage that had grown out of his transmission.
+The earliest mention is in Yang Xuanzhi's Record of the Buddhist Monasteries of Luoyang (547 CE), which describes a Persian or possibly Central Asian monk visiting the city around 520.
+Tanlin's preface to the Two Entrances and Four Practices names him as a south Indian Brahmin who travelled to China by sea.
+This text is short and plausibly close to his actual teaching.
+Daoxuan's Continued Biographies of Eminent Monks (645 CE) adds that he taught a small number of disciples and met hostility from the established Chinese Buddhist schools, who found his emphasis on direct meditative recognition over scriptural study disquieting.
+The elaborate biography in later Chan literature accreted between the eighth and twelfth centuries.
+It built a founding figure proportionate to the lineage that had grown from his transmission.

 The four-line summary

-The teaching attributed to Bodhidharma, almost certainly a later formulation but the line under which the lineage organised itself, is four phrases of four characters each: a special transmission outside the scriptures; not founded on words and letters; pointing directly to the human mind; seeing into one's own nature and attaining buddhahood.
-The summary frames every distinctive move the Zen tradition would later make.
-Outside the scriptures — Chan would defer to the sūtras without making them the locus of practice.
-Not founded on words and letters — the conceptual mind would be treated as part of the problem rather than the place where the recognition happened.
-Pointing directly — the teacher-student relationship would carry weight that exegesis did not.
-Seeing into one's own nature — the goal would be reframed as the recognition of buddha-nature already present rather than the acquisition of what was not.
-Whether or not Bodhidharma authored these four lines, the Zen lineage organised itself around them as if he had.
+The teaching attributed to Bodhidharma is four phrases of four characters each: a special transmission outside the scriptures; not founded on words and letters; pointing directly to the human mind; seeing into one's own nature and attaining buddhahood.
+This formulation is almost certainly later than Bodhidharma himself, but it is the line under which the lineage organised itself.
+Each phrase frames a distinctive move the Zen§ tradition would make.
+Outside the scriptures: Chan deferred to the sūtras without making them the locus of practice.
+Not founded on words and letters: the conceptual mind was part of the problem, not the site of recognition.
+Pointing directly: the teacher-student relationship carried weight that textual exegesis did not.
+Seeing into one's own nature: the goal was reframed as recognising buddha-nature§ already present, not acquiring what was absent.
+Whether or not Bodhidharma authored these lines, the Zen§ lineage organised itself around them as if he had.

 The wall and the arm

 The legendary material is dense.
 He is said to have arrived at the court of Emperor Wu of Liang, a great patron of Buddhism, who asked what merit he had earned by his pious works; Bodhidharma replied no merit.
 The emperor then asked the first principle of the holy teaching; Bodhidharma replied vast emptiness, nothing holy.
 The audience ended badly.
-Bodhidharma crossed the Yangtze and travelled north to Shaolin, where he sat facing a wall for nine years — wall-gazing (biguan) becoming a generic term for what would later be formalised as zazen.
-A second-generation disciple, Huike, sought to become his student and was told to wait outside in the snow; he stood for so long the snow reached his waist; when he was still refused, he cut off his own arm and presented it to demonstrate the seriousness of his request.
+Bodhidharma crossed the Yangtze and travelled north to Shaolin, where he sat facing a wall for nine years.
+Wall-gazing (biguan) became a generic term for what would later be formalised as zazen.
+A second-generation disciple, Huike, sought to become his student and was told to wait outside in the snow.
+He stood for so long the snow reached his waist.
+When he was still refused, he cut off his own arm and presented it to demonstrate the seriousness of his request.
 Bodhidharma accepted him, and the lineage continued.
-The story of the missing eyelids — that he tore them off to stay awake during the wall-sitting and they grew into the first tea bushes — is later still and almost certainly a folk overlay.
+The story of the missing eyelids, that he tore them off to stay awake during the wall-sitting and they grew into the first tea bushes, is later still.
 None of this is biography.
 All of it is doctrinally legible: every legendary detail is a compression of a teaching the lineage wanted to preserve.

 Where to encounter him

-Bodhidharma is the first figure on every Chan and Zen lineage chart; outside the formal lineage texts he reaches contemporary readers mostly indirectly, through what the tradition he initiated produced.
+Bodhidharma is the first figure on every Chan and Zen§ lineage chart.
+Outside the formal lineage texts he reaches contemporary readers mostly indirectly, through what the tradition he initiated produced.
 Alan Watts's *The Way of Zen* traces the Indian-to-Chinese transmission and devotes its early chapters to what can and cannot be said about Bodhidharma's actual teaching as distinct from the legend.
-Adyashanti's *Do Nothing* is the contemporary descendant of the wall-gazing instruction in plain English — fourteen years of formal Zen training before stepping outside the lineage to teach.
+Adyashanti's *Do Nothing* is the contemporary descendant of the wall-gazing instruction in plain English, from fourteen years of formal Zen training before stepping outside the lineage to teach.
 Thich Nhat Hanh's reflection on emptiness, signlessness and aimlessness carries the Mahāyāna substrate Bodhidharma is credited with bringing to China, refracted through the Vietnamese Thiền tradition that descends from the same Chan root.
 Br.
-Troi Duc Niem's reflection from Plum Village is the next monastic generation in that same lineage.
-The Bodhidharma-attributed Two Entrances and Four Practices itself is short and available in several reliable translations outside the index; it remains the place to begin if the question is what he himself plausibly taught.
+Troi Duc Niem's reflection from Plum Village is the next monastic generation in that lineage.
+The Bodhidharma-attributed Two Entrances and Four Practices itself is short and available in reliable translations outside the index; it remains the place to begin if the question is what he plausibly taught.

 — end of entry —